MD-1507/MD-1507/README.md

 I am currently a Junior Undergraduate Student at IIT Gandhinagar. majoring in Mechanical Engineering.<br>
 I am interested in Competitive Programming, and Artificial Intelligence in general and Probabilistic Machine Learning in particular<br>
-I have a peculiar interest in Quantitative Research
+I have a peculiar interest in Quantitative Research <br>
 I like LeetCoding for fun
 <!--
 **MD-1507/MD-1507** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.